eric565648/Robotics_Middleware_Trial_Python_Turtle/ROS/src/Trial_instruction.md

 To run this script, open a new terminal and run `$ roscore`.
 After that, you can run this script by `python cam_pub.py`.
 For every ROS communication, there needs to be one and only one roscore running.
 To check if the images are successfully published or not, open up a new terminal and type in `$ rostopic echo image_raw`.
 This way the terminal shall display the raw image data.
+#Eric: should change the permission of the file to executable
+#Eric: should tell them that if use rostopic echo for images, there will be a lot of number jumping in the terminal.
+#Eric: should tell them how to terminate a rosrun or rostopic echo

 * **Checkpoint 2**:
 After the publisher runs, in the separate window, `$ rostopic echo image_raw` will display the raw image data.
 Please direct to `Robotics_Middleware_Trial_Python_Turtle/readme.md` for question post.